China threatens death penalty for ‘diehard’ Taiwan separatists | KRDO

 The new guidelines say China’s courts, prosecutors, public and state security bodies should “severely punish Taiwan independence diehards for splitting the country and inciting secession crimes in accordance with the law, and resolutely defend national sovereignty, unity and territorial integrity,” according to China’s state-run Xinhua news agency.

-The guidelines are being issued in accordance with laws already on the books, including the 2005 anti-succession law, Xinhua said.
+The guidelines are being issued in accordance with laws already on the books, including the 2005 anti-secession law, Xinhua said.

 That law gives China the legal basis for military action against Taiwan if it secedes or seems about to.